Where are you based?

 Where do you do your photoshoots?

-Most of my photoshoots are on location, which means I come to you!
+My photoshoots are on location, which means I come to you!
 Before the photoshoot, we will have a consultation during which we can discuss exactly where you would like the photoshoot located.
-This often includes more than one location.
+If you have opted for a mini session, this will include just one location, usually your home and / or garden.
+For the lifestyle package, we often go to a few different locations to get a good range of photos.
 For example, we could start with a portrait photoshoot inside your home and then go outside, either to a garden or a local park or favourite spot and get some pictures of a more playful moment.
 Or if you just want to stay cosy, we can do the whole photoshoot at home.
-It's entirely up to you.
+It's entirely up to you!

 What happens if the weather is awful?